Serendipitous Sri Lanka

 Prior to travel all tour members must obtain an ETA which can be obtained online (current cost USD 35).
 ETA holders will be issued a 30 day Short Visit visa at the port of entry in Sri Lanka.
 For further information visit https://www.eta.gov.lk/slvisa/visainfo/center.jsp?locale=en_US

 Colombo – Cinnamon Grand

 Ella – Elle 98 Acres Hotel

 Negombo – Jetwing Blue Hotel

-+ Overnight at Crowne Plaza Changi Airport Hotel is only included if Renaissance Tours has booked your flights.
++ Overnight at Crowne Plaza Changi Airport Hotel is only included if booked on included Economy class flights.

 NB.
 Hotels of a similar standard may be substituted